ernest-bruce/human-internet/readme.md

 · these entities can be data·consumers or data·administrators with the additional role of being an *information·source*, entities that provide helpful information and content to the user, which may include connection invitations
 · when there is a match of interests, for example, the information·source may display content to the user
 · in this case that content is an invitation with an embedded ad
-· the more relavant the invitations the information·source presents to the user, the more the user will trust the source’s judgement
+· the more relevant the invitations the information·source presents to the user, the more the user will trust the source’s judgement
 · but, if the source presents irrelevant content or invitations, the user may choose to remove that capability from the data·consumer or data·administrator
-· the advertiser can present content to the user only if the user choosea to connect with the advertiser
+· the advertiser can present content to the user only if the user chooses to connect with the advertiser
 · this puts information·sources in a position of trust both with the user who trusts the source to provide relevant information and introductions, and with the advertiser, who counts on the source to facilitate a good number of connections

-**Peoples·Cloud**, part of the Peoples platform, will offer paid services to entities that need to work with personal·information that Peoples denizes manage in it
+**Peoples·Cloud**, part of the Peoples platform, will offer paid services to entities that need to work with personal·information that Peoples denizens manage in it
 · through Peoples·Cloud these entities will be able to easily adhere to current and upcoming laws, regulations, and policy that specify how personal·information is to be used and disposed of
 · Peoples·Cloud will be a distributed, cloud platform that maintains personal·information private, safe, and secure
 &nbsp;